CaptorAB/openseries/CONTRIBUTING.md

 If possible, try to isolate the issue to a specific code block or function.

 ## Use a Consistent Coding Style
-Three tools are used for styling and linting and their configurations are kept in the project's [pyproject.toml](https://github.com/CaptorAB/OpenSeries/blob/master/pyproject.toml) file.
+Two tools are used for styling and linting and their configurations are kept in the project's [pyproject.toml](https://github.com/CaptorAB/OpenSeries/blob/master/pyproject.toml) file.
 They are:

 * Ruff linting
-* Black code styling
 * Mypy type checking

 ## References